Psychedelic Moods

-Psychedelic Moods is the debut album by the American psychedelic rock band, The Deep, and was released on Cameo-Parkway Records in October 1966 (see 1966 in music).
-The album was one of the first pieces to produce a consistent psychedelic theme throughout the whole LP.
-All of the material featured was originally composed by the band.
-Despite the conflicting dates, it is sometimes considered the first album to use the term "psychedelic" in its title.
+Psychedelic Moods is the debut album by American rock band The Deep released on Cameo-Parkway Records in November 1966.
+The album included guitarist David Bromberg and was later recognized as one of the earliest albums to use the term "psychedelic" in its title.

 Background

-Rusty Evans, the founder of the Deep, marketed a proposal to Mark Barkan to produce an album that musically replicated the experience an individual was exposed to while under the influence of LSD.
-This genre, psychedelic rock, had yet to surface in the wide variety of musical acts it would later encompass shortly after the album's release.
-Barkan accepted the offer, and Evans assembled the Deep, a studio-only group that included guitarist, David Bromberg.
-Shortly afterwards, Barkan had the band signed to Cameo-Parkway Records to record the album.
+In 1966, musician Rusty Evans, who had originally been a rockabilly singer and a member of the Greenwich Village folk revival scene, was inspired by the San Francisco sound and their psychedelic posters to produce an album centered on the psychedelic experience.
+Evans pitched the idea to Mark Barkan, who accepted, leading to the formation of a studio-only group called the Deep, which included guitarist David Bromberg.
+Shortly afterwards, Barkan had the band signed to Cameo-Parkway Records to record the album, where they became labelmates to Question Mark and The Mysterians.
+The album, released in November 1966, was one of the earliest to include the word "psychedelic" in its title.
+This was around the same time as the Blues Magoos' Psychedelic Lollipop, but came after the 13th Floor Elevators' The Psychedelic Sounds of the 13th Floor Elevators, which had been released in October.

+Recording and production

-The Deep completed the Psychedelic Moods album in its entirety at Cameo-Parkway Studios, Philadelphia in a two-day process that commenced on August 19, and concluded on August 20, 1966.
+The Deep completed the album in its entirety at Cameo-Parkway Studios, Philadelphia in a two-day process that commenced on August 19, and concluded on August 20, 1966.
 On a budget of $1,200, a considerably lower margin than what was usually funded for a typical album, the band co-produced the sessions with Barkan.
 From New York City, the Deep traveled to Philadelphia to record the album.
 Six songs were previously written before the move, with six additional compositions being penned along the way to the studio to provide enough material for a full LP.
 Recording took place in a darkened studio, reportedly while the group was under the influence of LSD.
-Numerous sound effects were utilized, including, at the suggestion of Barkan, sexual moans recorded in the background.
-The overall sound of the tracks have been described as "very strange, full of weird sound effects, haunting vocals, and acid-soaked lyrics".
+Numerous sound effects were utilized, the overall sound of the tracks have been described as "very strange, full of weird sound effects, haunting vocals, and acid-soaked lyrics".
 With the sessions becoming increasingly erratic, the drummer unexpectedly departed, but the instrumentals were complete, so further drum tracks did not have to be recorded.
 Following the drummer's exit, fuzz reverse guitar, chimes, and abnormal bullfrog sounds were overdubbed onto the tracks.